wazuh/wazuh-documentation/source/getting-started/index.rst

 The Wazuh solution is based on three central components and the Wazuh agent.
 The :ref:`Wazuh server <wazuh_server_installation>`, the :ref:`Wazuh indexer <wazuh_indexer_installation>`, and the :ref:`Wazuh dashboard <wazuh_dashboard_installation>` are the three central components in charge of analyzing, processing, and storing the data.

 The :ref:`Wazuh agent <installation_agents>` is a single and lightweight monitoring software deployed on the monitored endpoints to provide prevention, detection, and response capabilities.
-Moreover, Wazuh provides a search engine and data visualization tool that allows users to navigate through their security alerts.

 For deploying Wazuh in your infrastructure, you can choose between two different options.
 All Wazuh central components are installed on the same host with an **all-in-one deployment**.
 On the other hand, each component is installed on a separate host as a single-node or multi-node cluster with a **distributed deployment**.